TimRudy/ice-chips-verilog/docs/validation-scheme.md

 &ensp;&ensp;[Solution](#solution) · an Automation script

-&ensp;&ensp;[Verilog Structure](#verilog-structure) · examining the .v and .ice code -> statement of no essential differences between them
+&ensp;&ensp;[Verilog Structure](#verilog-structure) · examining the .v and .ice code &rarr; statement of no essential differences between the two

 &ensp;&ensp;[Proof is in the Outputting](#proof-is-in-the-outputting)